BergenSoft/smart-nodes/README.md

 -   Auto turn off the light after a fixed time.
 -   Auto turn off the light with a custom time which is part of the message object.
 -   Toggle light between on and off.
--   Can be triggered by motion sensors.
+-   Can be activated by motion sensors.
--   Has an alarm function to go to a specific state (on or off) when the alarm is activated.
+-   Has an alarm on function to go to a specific state (on or off) when the alarm is activated.
+-   Has an alarm off function to go to a specific (on, off, the last or the last sended) when the alarm is deactivated.

 ## 2. Shutter control